Nouri al-Maliki: Controversies

+Corruption and theft

+According to spokesman of The Iraqi Commission of Integrity (CoI) Adil Nouri, during al-Maliki's 8-year term between 2006 and 2014, half of the funds meant for the reconstruction of Iraq, and an identical portion of the country's oil revenue were "stolen" and “vanished" from government coffers, amounting to approximately 500 billion dollars.
+Another study reported that the funds lost through secret deals and smuggling may amount to one trillion dollars. al-Maliki's government has been accused of fabricating crises and terrorism threats to conceal its corruption, leaving Haider al-Abadi, al-Maliki's successor a nearly empty treasury.

 Personal life

 Al-Maliki is married to Faleeha Khalil, with whom he has four daughters and one son.
 His son Ahmed was head of Al-Maliki's security, and two of his sons-in-law also worked in his office.

 On 26 April 2006, al-Maliki stopped using the pseudonym Jawad which he had used since moving to Syria in the early 1980s.
 However, the pseudo- or code name (Kunya) "Abu Esraa" (father of Esraa – his eldest daughter) is still occasionally heard on Iraqi satellite media, because it is very common in Arab culture (and in Iraqi culture in particular) to call someone by his eldest child's name, especially among his close friends and followers.